GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ## Code {#code}

+### Language compatibility {#lang-compat}

+Use features that work in all GCP-supported versions of a language and use language idioms that the community understands.

 ### Useful comments {#comments}

 Comments should be used as needed, and should follow the following guidelines:

 * Comments should add context not otherwise obvious from the code.
 * Comments should be readable and grammatically correct.
 * For values that the user may wish to configure, provide links to